PrinceS17/Cancellation/matlab_sic/ReadMe.md

 For the detail of digital SIC algorithm, please refer to the digital cancellation part of [Full Duplex Radio][1]\[1\].

 ### SIC for sine wave
 This part contains code for the simulation and test for single sine wave and is located in *dg_sic_sine* folder.
 Main source files are dgSIC_sine_0.m, dgSIC_sine_rx\_1.m and dg\_sic.m, mat\_generation.m are functions that most related to them.
-It also contains some dataf file.
+It also contains some data file.

+The example of this part is digSIC_sine_rx\_1.m, which can run from Matlab and show the result given necessary file.

 * digSIC_sine_0.m is for the simulation for single sine wave.
 It generates single sine wave as TX and sine wave with AWGN and ISI as RX.
 By running it, we can test the algorithm and get about 50 dB linear cancellation.